DCT

 Key Claims at a Glance

-• Essential Elements of Independent Claim 1:
+• Essential elements of Independent Claim 1 include:

 • A base comprising a base body, a suction cup, and a connecting rod.

-• The base body is covered with a "first cover body."
+• The base body is covered with a first cover body.

-• A "swing groove" is horizontally defined in the first cover body.
+• A swing groove is horizontally defined in the first cover body.

 III.
 The Accused Instrumentality